PrestonHager/Startaste/README.md

 If you're wanting to run a different bootloader simply add the variable, `bootloader` in the command line; as such, `make bootloader=[filename]`.

+By default the makefile will build the 32-bit protected mode OS.
+If you would like the 16-bit real mode OS, use the folder `16bit\` in front of any files.

 You will also need to install [QEMU](https://qemu.org), I'm working on making the entire package independent to compile and emulate, but until then you must install QEMU first.

 ------